 News in Brief

-How Hot water heat pump to maximise solar savings -Solarflow
+How a hot water heat pump can maximise solar savings.

 Getting a solar system is one of the best ways to take control of your energy usage and reduce your power bills, but many first-time solar owners don’t realise that how you use your solar power makes all the difference to the savings you’ll see on your bill.